SlashNetUA/EnterpriseScrolls/manuals/is-dos-man/isdos-p1-starting.md

 # Starting IS-DOS

 Your system should be set up as described in the EXDOS manual.
-We will assume you have just powered up the computer or performed a "cold reset' (two quick presses on the RESET button).
+We will assume you have just powered up the computer or performed a "cold reset" (two quick presses on the **Reset** button).
 Press a key to enter BASIC.
 Insert the IS-DOS disk into drive **A**.
 Then, from the BASIC screen, type:

 `:ISDOS` **\<Enter\>**

 IS-DOS will now load.
-The status line at the top of the screen will display "IS-DOS", and you will be given the prompt:
+The status line at the top of the screen will display "**IS-DOS**", and you will be given the prompt:

 `A>`

-Any of the IS-DOS commands, as listed in the Operator's Reference Section of this manual, may now be used.
+Any of the [IS-DOS commands](isdos-p2-commands.md), as listed in the Operator's Reference Section of this manual, may now be used.

-Once in IS-DOS, the screen will default to 80-column mode.
+Once in IS-DOS, the screen will default to **80**-column mode.
 This will be difficult to read if you are using a TV receiver.
-To obtain a 40-column screen, type:
+To obtain a **40**-column screen, type:

 `MODE 40` **\<Enter\>**